W0lfwang/FNV_vscode_syntax/README.md

 ```
 ### 3. Install the Extension in Visual Studio Code:
 Open Visual Studio Code, go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X), click on the "More actions" menu (three dots), choose "Install from VSIX," and select the .vsix file you generated in the previous step.

+## Testing

+You can test the formatting online with [TextMate Grammar Testing Tool](https://www.antvaset.com/textmate-grammar-testing-tool)